Northeast Corner Conference

-The Northeast Corner Conference is an twelve-member Indiana High School Athletic Association (IHSAA)-sanctioned conference based in Northeast Indiana.
+The Northeast Corner Conference is a twelve-member Indiana High School Athletic Association (IHSAA)-sanctioned conference based in Northeast Indiana.
 Its schools are located within DeKalb, Elkhart, LaGrange, Noble, Steuben, and Whitley counties.

 History

 The conference was formed as the Bi-County Conference in 1964, as the formations of Lakeland and Prairie Heights left Lagrange and Steuben Counties with only seven schools total.
 Angola already competed in the Northeastern Indiana Athletic Conference, and Lakeland decided to compete independently.
 The five remaining schools started the conference, though Shipshewanna-Scott and Topeka were due to consolidate by 1966, while Fremont and Hamilton also participated in the State Corner Conference, while staying with their other Steuben County schools.
 Meanwhile, at that point the five remaining Noble County schools were set to consolidate into two schools themselves, and were also needing new conference affiliation.
 They joined with the Bi-County Conference teams, and changed their name to the current NECC.
 Howe Military also joined that year.

 Other schools to join since then were Lakeland in 1974, Fairfield in 1980, Garrett in 1981, Eastside in 1983, and Angola and Churubusco in 1989.
 Howe Military left in 1980, and Garrett followed in 2005 (before rejoining in 2014).

+On January 16, 2024, it was announced that Hamilton Community High School, a founding member of the Northeast Corner Conference, would be joining the Hoosier Plains Conference in the fall of 2024.